 You may be wondering how to apply for food stamps if you know that you meet the eligibility requirements for the program.
 You can apply for food stamps in different ways, including online, in person, over the phone and through the mail.
 However, to complete the application process you need to have an interview.
 The states are the ones in charge of the food stamps program, also known as the Supplemental Nutrition Assistance Program (SNAP), so to get the benefits you need to apply at your local office.
 Although you can get help from national agencies like the U.S. Department of Agriculture (USDA) to fill out your application, the state and local agencies are the ones who process and approve them.
-Learn about the different ways you can take to complete and send in your application to your local benefits office, below.
+Learn about the different ways you can complete and submit your application to your local benefits office in the sections below.

 Learn About the Food Stamp Application Form

 Whether you apply for food stamps online or through a different method, you will need to provide the same basic information.
 Seniors have different eligibility requirements than other adults, but the application forms are generally the same and the information you need to share during the application process for food stamps is the same as well.
 You will be asked to give information about your income, the size of your household and the resources you have access to.
 On the application, you will need to share the incomes of every person in your family, including the money they receive from programs like Social Security.
 This information is important to make sure you get the help you need.
 The SNAP application will also need to include a list of every person that lives with you, and as much personal information on them as you know from each of them.
 Try to be thorough, this can speed up the process.
 Finally, you will need to share financial information on all your resources, like car, cash and bank accounts you have.